 The zodiacal light can be extremely bright and easy to see from latitudes like those in the southern U.S.

 You’ll need a dark sky location to see the zodiacal light, someplace where city lights aren’t obscuring the natural lights in the sky.
-The zodiacal light is even milkier in appearance than the summer Milky Way.
 It’s most visible after dusk in spring because, as seen from the Northern Hemisphere, the ecliptic – or path of the sun and moon – stands nearly straight up in spring with respect to the western horizon after dusk.
 Likewise, the zodiacal light is easiest to see before dawn in autumn, because then the ecliptic is most perpendicular to the eastern horizon in the morning.

 In spring, the zodiacal light can be seen for up to an hour after dusk ends.
 Or, in autumn, it can be seen for up to an hour before dawn.
 Unlike true dusk, though, there’s no rosy color to the zodiacal light.
 The reddish skies at dawn and dusk are caused by Earth’s atmosphere, while the zodiacal light originates far outside our atmosphere.

 The darker your sky, the better your chances of seeing it.
 Your best bet is to pick a night when the moon is out of the sky, although it’s definitely possible, and very lovely, to see a slim crescent moon in the midst of this strange milky pyramid of light.
-In the springtime, the best time to look for the zodiacal light – and avoid moonlight – is a few days after the full moon through a few days after a new moon.
+In the springtime, the best time to look for the zodiacal light – and avoid moonlight – is during the weeks around the new moon, when the moon sets soon after sunset, rather than a few days after the full moon.

 Enjoying EarthSky?
 Sign up for our free daily newsletter today!